eliottbm/42_solong/README.md

 ![42_solong](https://github.com/user-attachments/assets/31b4f797-fc8e-419c-8824-ae446701f80c)

 ## Presentation
-So Long is a graphics-oriented project from 42 School, whose goal is to develop a simple 2D game using the MiniLibX library to manage display, textures, and events.
+So Long is a project by 42 School, whose goal is to develop a simple 2D game using the MiniLibX library to manage display, textures, and events.
-It focuses on C programming applied to the creation of a graphical elements, user input management, and the structuring of basic gameplay.
+It focuses on C programming applied to the creation of graphical elements, user input management, and the structuring of basic gameplay.

 ## Usage
 ```